Mirror, Mirror (1990 film): Reception

+Critical response

+Entertainment Weekly gave the film a "B−" rating.
+In his book Generation Multiplex, Timothy Shary called Mirror, Mirror "one of the best teen horror films in general" and citing it as an example of "the tyranny of teen popularity."
+Creature Features panned the film, giving it two stars and criticizing it as a "compendium of cliches."
+Stuart Galbraith IV of The Ann Arbor News found the film derivative and unfocused, comparing it to the "cheap exploitation horror pics of the early '70s," adding: "There is a whole pot pourri of horror movie ideas to be found in Mirror, Mirror: demons, witchcraft, possession, telekinesis—but it's as if the filmmakers just threw all those ideas into a blender."

+Critic and film scholar Alexandra Heller-Nicholas praised the film in a retrospective, deeming it "one of the most exciting and fresh horror films of its era."

 Sequels

 Mirror, Mirror was followed by three sequels, Mirror, Mirror II: Raven Dance (1994), Mirror, Mirror III: The Voyeur (1995), and Mirror, Mirror IV: Reflection (2000).
 Reception for the sequels was largely negative, with the Orlando Sentinel criticizing Raven Dance as "reflect[ing] poorly on [the] classic original".
 William Sanderson was the only actor from the first film to return for the second movie, albeit in a different role.
-The second film notably featured an early film appearance for Mark Ruffalo.
+The second film is notable for the feature film debut of Mark Ruffalo.